Israpundit Daily Digest

 Do Israelis always use Arabian horses or do you now have other breeds?
 Arabians are beautiful,but unriable as all get out.

-© 2005-2010 by Domain Owner.
+© 2005-2014 by Ted Belman.
 Some Rights Reserved.
 All views expressed here are those of the author and do not necessarily represent the views of the site owner or the rest of its participants.